Auriana/TWEB_Project1/DIMMI.md

 ## <a name="users"></a>2.
 Users of the application

 * Viewer : a member of the audience.
-* Presenter : the speacker who presents his/her lecture.
+* Presenter : the speaker who presents his/her lecture.
 * Admin : the one who monitor the system.

 ## <a name="features"></a>3.
 Features

 We list here all the features the application offers to the user.
-Thereadfter, they are more explained.
+Thereafter, they are more explained.
 The additional ones are explained [here](https://github.com/Auriana/TWEB_Project1/blob/master/README.md#Develop).

 ### 3.1 Features dedicated to the user
 * register